 1. Anyone ≥6 months of age and older without contraindications, including health care personnel and persons at high risk for complications from influenza (including all residents of LTCFs), should receive annual influenza vaccination according to current national recommendations.
 Immunization policies should include annual influenza vaccination for all residents and staff, and the pneumococcal vaccine as recommended by the Advisory Committee on Immunization Practices (ACIP).
-Of note for the 2018-2019 season, the ACIP recommends that providers may choose to administer any age-appropriate influenza vaccine which includes live, attenuated influenza vaccine (LAIV) (FluMist®).
-To review the 2018-2019 recommendation, please view the MMWR article.
+No preferential recommendation is made for one influenza vaccine product over another for persons for whom more than one licensed, recommended, and appropriate product is available.
+To review the 2019-2020 season recommendations, please view the MMWR article.